 So why embodiment at this moment.
 Well, as Catherine says in the quote above, in the episode of dysregulation, thoughts and emotions can and do take over.
 This is why using the brain for logical thinking isn’t accessible.
 So in turning to the body’s sensations, we change the focus of the brain to one of inquiry and listening.

 The self-compassionate part of embodied self-regulation I have added myself.
 It is implied that embodied self-regulation is listening to the body’s sensations, experiencing them, and taking actions consistent with the needs we discover in those sensations.
 For me, this reminder of saying self-compassionate is a critical way to keep my problem-solving busy body from peaking in with judgment and fixing.

 Embodied Self-Compassionate Self-Regulation

 So how does one practice embodied self-compassionate self-regulation?

 Step one: Stop and listen in.
-At Eat Breathe Thrive we use a meditation called the Interoceptive Check-In.
-I recorded this for my students and it has become a key part of my own toolkit.
-This meditation guides us through listening to the sensations in our belly and naming them, bringing curiosity to what need that sensation is pointing to, noticing without engagement any reaction to the sensation or need, and taking an action to support the needs communicated.
+At Eat Breathe Thrive, we use a meditation called the Interoceptive Check-In.
+I recorded this for my students, becoming an essential part of my toolkit.
+This meditation guides us through listening to the sensations in our belly and naming them, bringing curiosity to what need that sensation is pointing to, noticing without engagement any reaction to the sensation or need, and taking action to support the needs communicated.
 Repeat as needed.

 Step two: Understand the difference between sleep and rest.
-Find out more about the 7 types of rest each of us need.
+Please find out more about the seven types of rest each of us needs.